AV1 for RTC: x264 vs. Aurora1 AV1

 Aurora1 for RTC: Current Performance over Mobile Platforms

-Aurora1 real-time video communications (RTC) mobile encoder will be released in early 2021.
+The Aurora1 real-time video communications (RTC) mobile encoder was released in early 2021.
 To show the benefit of the current Aurora1 version against libvpx-VP9 and x264 we operated the encoders in a zerolatency configuration using a single thread running on the Snapdragon 845 mobile device encoding a mixed content set of 40 180p videos at a target bitrate range of 50kps to 200kbps.

 Figure 8 and Figure 9, with Table 2, demonstrate our superior performance today.
 In Figure 8, the Y-axis indicates BD-rate in PSNR compared to x264 medium.
 Negative values in BD-rate mean lower bitrates (in percentage) needed to achieve the same objective quality, as opposed to what can be done by the anchor encoder.
 Hence, the lower the curve is, the more superior the coding efficiency is.
 The X-axis on the other hand indicates the encoding speed in FPS (frames per second), all running with single thread.